 There are positives and negatives to both options.

 Freight Brokers tend to have close relationships with shippers instead of working off load boards, so they are convenient to use.
 However, they make money by offering carriers the low rates.
 Their goal is to find the fine balance between offering carriers lower rates while also enticing carriers to continue taking loads directly from them.
+Some brokers are better to work with than others.

 Dispatchers work closely with carriers to find them the best freight rates.
 However, most dispatchers work with freight brokers or load boards to find freight; if you find one that works directly with a shipper, that’s great!
 Remember, dispatchers do not make money unless you do, so a dispatcher’s goal is to negotiate the highest paying freight possible.